“Portrait of Madame X” or “Madame X”

 Madame Gautreau was painted at the request of Sargent himself, who hoped he could use her popularity to increase his notoriety.
 He was trying to solidify his place as the foremost portrait painter in Paris.
 Many artists sought to paint Madame Gautreau, as they were enamored by her unusual beauty, but she had denied most of them.

-When this painting was first shown at the Paris Salon of 1884, Madame Gautreau’s right strap was depicted as fallen off her shoulder.
+When this painting was first shown at the Paris Salon in 1884, Madame Gautreau’s right strap was painted as fallen off her shoulder.
 The strap, the amount of bare skin visible, and the heavy makeup on her face resulted in a mostly negative review from critics.
 Even the dress was deemed too scandalous.
 The public viewed it as flaunting her immorality.
 Although Sargent had tried to keep the sitter’s identity anonymous by listing the original title as “Portrait of Madame X”, her distinct and recognizable profile gave her identity away.

 The art world was horrified, and Sargent, trying to safeguard his reputation, repainted her strap so that it was back on her shoulder.
 Regardless, this scandal ruined his reputation in Paris.
 Shortly after, Sargent gave up the city of light and relocated to London, England, where he stayed and finally acquired the respect as a portrait artist that he was seeking.
 Madame Gautreau subdued her presence in French society for several years after the scandal and their relationship was severed.